lzear/eslint-plugin-ninja/docs/guide/getting-started.md

 ## ⚙️ Usage

-Add `dont` to the plugins section of your `.eslintrc` configuration file or import `eslint-plugin-ninja` in your `eslint.config.js`.
+Add `ninja` to the plugins section of your `.eslintrc` configuration file or import `eslint-plugin-ninja` in your `eslint.config.js`.
 Then configure the rules you want to use under the rules section.